drzhbe/QmlTxt/RandomNotes.md

   ```
   At first `onSecondNameChanged` will fire, and then `onFirstNameChanged` will fire
 * Program could fail in `.js` file without any error notifications.
 I suspect that this js file executes in `binding` in c++ code and exception can be catched somewhere there
+* `QtObject` doesn't have `parent` property, even if you create it inside something.